romgrk/barbar.nvim/README.md

 " already assigned, the behavior is to assign letters in order of " usability (see order below) let bufferline.semantic_letters = v:true

+" How fast the "time" score for a buffer decays (used for BufferOrderByTime) " This number is how long it takes for the buffer to lose half its score. let bufferline.time_decay_rate = 10

 " New buffer letters are assigned in this order.
 This order is " optimal for the qwerty keyboard layout but might need adjustement